CodeGrade/orca/docs/orca_data_definitions.md

 # Data Definitions - Orca/Grading VMs

-The following are data definitons to describe the shapes of objects passed around between Bottlenose and Orca, as well as Orca and Grading VMs it spins up.
+This document explores the shape of data passed between various points in the Orca workflow, where JSON objects are passed:

+1. From Bottlenose to the Orca Web Server
+2. From the Orca Web Server to the Redis Grading Queue
+3. From the Redis Grading Queue to the Orca Grading VM
+4. From the Orca VM to Bottlenose

 ## `GradingJob`

 <hr>

-A `GradingJob` is a JSON object that contains details about how to grade a submission.
-The following is the basic data structure:
+A `GradingJob` is a JSON object containing details about how to grade a submission following this basic data structure:

 ```typescript
 interface GradingJob {